 - either by 31 July 2019 (for the October-November 2019 session),

 - or by 28 February 2020 (for the May-June 2020 session).

 The competent authority will notify you of the decision within one month of being informed by the Validation Committee.

-In his/her validation application based on content, the applicant should provide details of the knowledge, competencies and skills which are directly related to the diploma in question, and provide concrete examples of tasks carried out.
-The portfolio is submitted to the members of the Validation Committee for evaluation.
-The Committee compares the skills acquired by the applicant with those required for the desired diploma.
+The portfolio is submitted to the members of the Validation Committee for analysis.
+The Committee compares the skills the applicant has acquired with those required for obtaining the qualification requested.

-In the light of the portfolio put together by the applicant, the Validation Committee issues a decision on the level of validation:
+In the light of the portfolio compiled by the applicant, the Validation Committee issues a decision on the level of validation:

 - no validation,

 If appropriate, examination of the application may be followed, at the Committee's initiative, by an interview or placement in a professional situation (either real-life or simulated).
 Candidates may appeal against a refusal (within three months of notification of the Committee's decision).
 In the case of partial validation, the applicant has three years to acquire the missing skills, either through training or additional experience.

 Marc, a mechanic, would like to take over the family business